Bellie & Speymouth Parish Church of Scotland

 Rev Robert Cushney

-.
-Born in 1810 and educated at Marischal College in Aberdeen, Mr Cushney held a previous charge at Insch from 1836.
-Introduced by the Duke of Richmond, he translated to Bellie in 1843, where he served until his death in March 1881 at the age of 70.
-He had four daughters and two sons, both of whom became ministers.
+Born in 1810 and educated at Marischal College in Aberdeen, he had previously served at Insch from 1836.
+Introduced by the Duke of Richmond, he translated to Bellie in 1843 and served until his death in March 1881 at age 70.

 Rev John Peter Watt

-.
-Born in 1852, he was the son of Rev William Watt, minister of Foveran.
-Educated at the University of Aberdeen, Mr Watt served as minister of Hogganfield Chapel, Glasgow from 1879, before translating to Bellie in July 1882.
+Born in 1852, son of Rev William Watt of Foveran, and educated at the University of Aberdeen, he served at Hogganfield Chapel in Glasgow before translating to Bellie in July 1882.
 He demitted office in October 1898 and died in June 1899.

 Rev Robert Venters